Undistraction/gatsby-starter-skeleton/demo/content/articles/markdown/index.md

 ## Dashes

-Two dashes in a row will be replaced by an en-dash.
+Two dashes in a row will be replaced by an en-dash:

 ```markdown
 5--10